NevermindNilas/TheAnimeScripter/README.md

 Linux:
   - GUI is N/A yet.
 Refer to manual usage with the CLI and the [Parameters](PARAMETERS.MD) guide

-### Or Manually Build

-For Windows:
-  - Git clone the repository or use the source code from one of the releases.
-  - Download and install Python 3.11 from [here](https://www.python.org/downloads/release/python-3110/) (add to System Path).
-  - Open a terminal inside the folder.
-  - Run `pip install -r requirements-dev-windows.txt`
-  - Run: `python build.py`

-For Linux:
-  - N/A

 ### How to Use Inside of Adobe After Effects.